adonix-org/cloud-spark/README.md

 # cf-worker-base
-A lightweight Cloudflare Worker base class for handling requests.
+A Cloudflare Worker base class for handling requests.